-Policy VVLS-17: Although many types of work may be referred to as "construction," this does not make these costs automatically eligible for expenditures of Measure I funds.
-To be eligible, the work must be for street and road purposes.
+Policy VVLS-17: Although many types of work may be referred to as "construction", this does not make these costs automatically eligible for expenditures of Measure I funds.
+To be eligible, the work must be for street or road purposes.

-- Following is a list of the types of expenditures that are not eligible for financing with Measure funds: - 1) Costs of rearranging non-street or road facilities, including utility relocation, when not a legal road or street obligation. - New (first installation of) utilities, including water mains, sanitary sewers and other nonstreet facilities. - 3) Costs of leasing property or right-of-way, except when required for construction work purposes on a temporary basis. - 4) Costs of constructing or improving a street or area for parking purposes, except for the width normally required for parking adjacent to the traveled way and within the right-of-way, or when off-street parking facilities are constructed in lieu of widening a street to improve the flow of traffic. - 5) Decorative lighting. - 6) Park features such as benches, playground equipment, and rest rooms. - 7) Work outside the right-of-way which is not a specific right-of-way obligation. - 8) Equestrian under and overpasses or other similar structures for any other special interest group unless as a part of a right-of-way obligation. - 9) Construction, installation or maintenance of cattle guards. - 10) Acquisition of buses or other mass transit vehicles or maintenance and operating costs for mass transit power systems or passenger facilities, other than to specifically serve senior and disabled persons.
-(Passenger facilities include but are not limited to bus benches, shelters, and bus stop signs, or equipment and services.) - 11) Maintenance or construction on alleys that have not been formally designated as part of the jurisdiction's street and road system. - 12) Non-street and road related salaries and benefits. - 13) Driveways outside of the street and road right-of-way. - 14) Purchase of electronic speed control devices or other non-highway related equipment. - 15) Roadway telephone emergency system. - 16) Interest charged for non-highway purposes. - 17) Debt service payments for non-voter-approved bonds (or Certificate of Participation (COPs)). - 18) Grantwriting consultant fees.
+Following is a list of the types of expenditures that are not eligible for financing with Measure funds:

+1. Costs of rearranging non-street or road facilities, including utility relocation, when not a legal road or street obligation 2.
+New (first installation of) utilities, including water mains, sanitary sewers, and other non- street facilities 3.
+Cost of leasing property or right-of-way, except when required for construction work purposes on a temporary basis 4.
+Cost of constructing or improving a street or area for parking purposes, except for the width normally required for parking adjacent to the traveled way and within the right-of-way, or when off-street parking facilities are constructed in lieu of widening a street to improve the flow of traffic 5.
+Decorative lighting 6.
+Park features such as benches, playground equipment and restrooms 7.
+Work outside the right-of-way which is not a specific right-of-way obligation

+8. Equestrian under- and overpasses or other similar structures for any other special interest group unless as a part of a right-of-way obligation 9.
+Construction, installation, or maintenance of cattle guards 10.
+Acquisition of buses or other mass transit vehicles or maintenance and operating costs for mass transit power systems or passenger facilities (passenger facilities include but are not limited to bus benches, shelters, and bus stop signs, or equipment and services) 11.
+Maintenance or construction on alleys that have not been formally designated as part of a jurisdiction's street and road system 12.
+Non-street and road-related salaries and benefits 13.
+Driveways outside of the street and road right-of-way 14.
+Purchase of electronic speed control devices or other non-highway related equipment 15.
+Freeway telephone emergency system 16.
+Interest charged for non-highway purposes 17.
+Grantwriting consultant fees 18.
+Debt service payments for non-voter-approved bonds, including Certificates of Participation 19.
+Over-expended funds (deficit fund balance) 20.
+Negative interest allocation 21.
+The value of park or other city/county owned property rededicated for a street right-of-way

+Policy VVLS-18:

-Policy VVLS-18: Each local jurisdiction shall establish a Special Measure I 2010-2040 Transportation Sales Tax Fund.
+Each local jurisdiction shall establish a Special Measure I 2010-2040 Transportation Sales Tax Fund.
 This fund is a special revenue fund utilized to account for proceeds of specific revenue sources that are legally restricted to expenditures for street and road purposes.
 Jurisdictions should use the modified accrual basis of accounting.